Google

 Environmental Degradation in Punjab

-Realizing what it would be like to live in a city with dangerous levels of pollution, Cherlyn & Lisa take measures to alleviate the congestion they feel in Ludhiana.
+Team members, Cherlyn and Lisa, take measures to alleviate the congestion they feel in Ludhiana.
 October 18, 2006.

 08 November 2006